joeshwoa/a_star_algorithm/README.md

 <img src="https://skillicons.dev/icons?i=python,flask" />
 <br>

-# Flask A* Algorithm
+# A* Algorithm
-Flask A Algorithm* is a simple web application built using Flask to demonstrate the A* pathfinding algorithm.
+A Algorithm* is a simple web application built using Flask to demonstrate the A* pathfinding algorithm.
 The A* algorithm is widely used in computer science, especially in games and robotics, to find the shortest path between two points.
 This project visualizes how the A* algorithm works in a grid-based environment.

 ## Table of Contents
 1. Overview